gammapy/gammapy-meetings/coding-sprints/2023-10-Palermo/README.md

 ##### Afternoon session (2 pm): Kick-off
 * Introduction to the coding sprint
 * Current status & objectives of the coding sprint - Régis
+* Status and feedback from SDC preparation - Fabio
 * Feedback from LST-1 experience - Daniel
 * Gammapy & HPC - Axel
 * Priors - Katrin